Puzzle Link: Development

 Puzzle Link was first released in Japan only, as a black-and-white game for the Neo Geo Pocket on October 28, 1998.
 A version of the game was then made for the Neo Geo Pocket Color, which was made available the following year in Japan, the US, and Europe.

 Puzzle Links colorful variant was one of the Neo Geo Pocket Color's launch titles, coming out on March 19, 1999, in Japan, just three days after the release of the console.

 Reception

 Puzzle Link received favorable reviews upon release:

 IGN gave the game a 9.0 out of 10, subtitled 'Amazing.'
-IGN's Craig Harris wrote the review, saying, "Sure, it has the elements of games like Bust-a-Move and Tetris, but this is by far one of the most original takes on the genre I've seen so far.
+IGNs Craig Harris wrote the review, saying, "Sure, it has the elements of games like Bust-a-Move and Tetris, but this is by far one of the most original takes on the genre I've seen so far.
 And it's a heckuva lot of fun to play, too".

 GameSpot gave the game a 7.3 out of 10, subtitled 'Good.'
 Jeff Gerstmann wrote the review, saying, "Puzzle Link is one of the more unique puzzle games to come along in a long time, but it still delivers the same hectic puzzle game thrill".